VIDA-NYU/data-polygamy/README.md

 *Data Polygamy: The Many-Many Relationships among Urban Spatio-Temporal Data Sets, F. Chirigati, H. Doraiswamy, T. Damoulas, and J. Freire.
 In Proceedings of the 2016 ACM SIGMOD International Conference on Management of Data (SIGMOD), 2016*

+We strongly suggest users to read our paper before using our code.

 The team includes:

 * [Fernando Chirigati][fc] (New York University)